 Access to the Shire Hall Public Map Room:

-Please note that access to Main Reception and the Map Room is now restricted.
-During this time when unnecessary movements are discouraged, we have added some additional resource links to our currently available online information - please see the dropdown below for Personal Searchers.
-We apologise for any inconvenience caused, but would appreciate your understanding at this very difficult time.
+Please note that access to Main Reception is currently restricted, and the Map Room is currently unavailable.
+As a consequence, we have added some additional resource links to our currently available online information - please see within the dropdown below re: Information for Personal Searchers.
+We apologise for any inconvenience caused, but would appreciate your understanding.

 Searches - Con29 Enquiries of a Local Authority